VeryCrazyDog/Notes/Computer/VBA/Excel Snippet.md

     Set dialog = Nothing
 End Function

-Sub SaveWorksheetsAsCsv()
+Sub SaveWorksheetsAsUnicodeText()
     Dim folderPath As String
-    Dim wb As Excel.Workbook
+    Dim inputWb As Excel.Workbook
+    Dim tmpWb as Excel.Workbook
     Dim ws As Excel.Worksheet

-    Set wb = Application.ActiveWorkbook
+    Set inputWb = Application.ActiveWorkbook
-    If wb Is Nothing Then
+    If inputWb Is Nothing Then
         MsgBox Prompt:="No active workbook can be used", Buttons:=vbExclamation + vbOKOnly Exit Sub
     End If
     folderPath = GetFolder()
     If folderPath <> "" Then
-        For Each ws In wb.Worksheets
+        For Each ws In inputWb.Worksheets
             ws.Copy
+            Set tmpWb = Application.ActiveWorkbook
+            With tmpWb
-            ActiveWorkbook.SaveAs Filename:=folderPath & "\" & ws.Name & ".csv", FileFormat:=xlCSV
+                .SaveAs Filename:=folderPath & "\" & ws.Name & ".txt", FileFormat:=xlUnicodeText
-            ActiveWorkbook.Close SaveChanges:=False
+                .Close SaveChanges:=False
+            End With
         Next
     End If
 End Sub
 ```